Join the AEDP® Experiential Assistant Learning Community

 Click here to see a list of our Experiential Assistants

-• Completion of AEDP Immersion and Essential Skills (ES1) required.
+• Completion of AEDP Immersion and Essential Skills (ES1) courses.

-• Some AEDP Supervision or Advanced Skills Module (ASM) experience preferred.
+• Some prior AEDP Supervision or Advanced Skills Module (ASM) experience is preferred.

-• Alternatively, a recommendation from a Supervisor, Faculty member, or an Experiential Assistant from your ES1 experiential group may qualify you to assist directly.
+• Alternatively, a recommendation from a Supervisor, Faculty member, or Experiential Assistant from your ES1 group may qualify you to assist directly.

 • Meet all Immersion Assistant requirements.

-• Must have previously assisted in an AEDP Immersion course.
+• Must have previously assisted in one AEDP Immersion course.

 • Meet all ES1 Assistant requirements.